-Personal Information Protection Act
+Statutory Reference The Law Applicability Personal Information Protection Act 815 ILCS 530/1 et seq.
 Obligates "data collectors" (defined to include any public or private entity, including school districts) to notify Illinois residents when their "personal information" has been breached.
 The law provides an expansive definition of "personal information."
 It includes breaches of health insurance information, medical information, unique biometric data, and online account information.
 Data collectors are required to notify affected residents and provide contact information for consumer reporting agencies and the Federal Trade Commission, and advise the individual can obtain information from these sources about fraud alerts and security freezes.
 If a breach permits access to an online account, notices via electronic or other form is required directing the individual to promptly change his or her user name or password or take appropriate steps to protect accounts.
 Data collectors are required to implement and maintain reasonable security measures to protect "personal information" from unauthorized access.
 In the event that notice is required to be issued to more than 500 residents as a result of a breach, notice shall be provided to the Attorney General, including a description of the nature of the breach, the number of residents affected, and steps the data collector has taken in response to the breach.
-The Attorney General is authorized to publish the name of the data collector, the types of information compromised, and the date range of the breach.
+This law applies to all school districts.

+STUDENTS

+Statutory Reference The Law Applicability

 CHILDREN WITH DISABILITIES

-Assistive Technology

-105 ILCS 5/14-8.02; 34 C.F.R. § 300.5; 34 C.F.R. § 300.6 According to rules established by the State Board of Education, school district personnel are required to prepare a comprehensive evaluation of the student to determine whether he or she is eligible for special education services.
+Assistive Technology 105 ILCS 5/14-8.02 34 C.F.R. § 300.5 34 C.F.R. § 300.6 According to rules established by the State Board of Education, school district personnel are required to prepare a comprehensive evaluation of the student to determine whether he or she is eligible for special education services.
 After the student is deemed eligible for services, an IEP meeting is held to develop his or her individualized education program.
 At the child's initial IEP meeting and at each annual review meeting, the child's IEP team shall provide the child's parent or guardian with a written notification that informs the parent or guardian that the IEP team is required to consider whether the child requires assistive technology in order to receive free, appropriate public education.
 The notification must also include a toll-free telephone number and internet address for the State's assistive technology program.
 Assistive technology includes both devices and services.
-As defined in IDEA:

-- (i) an assistive technology device means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability. - (ii) an assistive technology service means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
+As defined in IDEA: (i) an assistive technology device means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability. (ii) an assistive technology service means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
+This law applies to all school districts.